Policy Learning with Asymmetric Counterfactual Utilities: Learning a policy from data

-Having established the behavior and form of the minimax policy $\pi^\ast$ in Equation~\eqref{eq:minimax} in the population for an unconstrained policy class, we now turn to learning a policy $\hat{\pi}$ empirically from observed data using a constrained policy class $\Pi$.
+Having established the behavior and form of the minimax loss policy $\pi^\ast$ in Eqn~\eqref{eq:minimax} in the population for an unconstrained policy class, we now turn to the problem of learning a policy $\hat{\pi}$ from observed data within a constrained policy class $\Pi$.